 - Verifies a test user can sign on to the application by using an Azure AD account

 To add an application to your tenant, you need:

 - A Microsoft Azure AD premium subscription

 - An application administrator account

-Since the application you're adding is on-premises, you need a Windows server running Windows Server 2012 R2 or later on which you can install the Application Proxy connector.
+To use Application Proxy, you need a Windows server running Windows Server 2012 R2 or later.
+You'll install the Application Proxy connector on the server.
 This connector server needs to connect to the Application Proxy services in Azure, and the on-premises applications that you plan to publish.

 For high availability in your production environment, we recommend having more than one Windows server.
 For this tutorial, one Windows server is sufficient.